prometheus-operator/prometheus-operator/README.md

 > populate an endpoints object with the address to your `kube-scheduler` and
 > `kube-controller-manager`, or adapt the label selectors to match your setup.

-Aside from kubernetes specific components, etcd is an important component of a working Kubernetes cluster, but it's deployed outside of it.
-This monitoring setup assumes that it is made visible from within the cluster through a kubernetes endpoints object.
+Aside from Kubernetes specific components, etcd is an important part of a working cluster, but is typically deployed outside of it.
+This monitoring setup assumes that it is made visible from within the cluster through a headless service as well.

 An example for bootkube's multi-node vagrant setup is [here](/manifests/etcd/etcd-bootkube-vagrant-multi.yaml).